RAP: Runtime Adaptive Pruning for LLM Inference: Conclusion

 \section{Conclusion}

 This paper addresses the deployment challenges of LLMs caused by their excessive computational and memory demands.
 While compression techniques have been proposed to mitigate these constraints, existing methods rely on static heuristics and fail to adapt to runtime memory fluctuations or heterogeneous KV cache requirements stemming from diverse user workloads.
 To overcome these limitations, we introduce \model~, an elastic pruning framework powered by RL that dynamically optimizes compression strategies in real-time based on system conditions.
 This work bridges the gap between static compression techniques and dynamic real-world deployment scenarios, offering a scalable solution for efficient LLM inference in heterogeneous environments.
-More discussion about limitations and broader impacts are available in Appendix \ref{appendix:limitation} and \ref{appendix:impacts}.